 That isn’t absolute proof, but a very good indicator that vapor isn’t likely to be carcinogenic.
 Additionally, despite the many news stories about small-scale studies, all of the toxins present in e-cigarette vapor are found in much smaller doses.
 Our bodies have defenses against cancer-causing toxins up to a point, and it’s well known that small exposures to toxins are often not a risk.

 The Royal College of Physicians report on e-cigarettes said, “In normal conditions of use, toxin levels in inhaled e-cigarette vapour are probably well below prescribed threshold limit values for occupational exposure, in which case significant long-term harm is unlikely.”

-A recent study commissioned by Cancer Research UK concluded long-term vaping (but not vaping and smoking together) “is associated with substantially reduced levels of measured carcinogens and toxins relative to smoking only combustible cigarettes.”
+Another study concluded long-term vaping (but not vaping and smoking together) “is associated with substantially reduced levels of measured carcinogens and toxins relative to smoking only combustible cigarettes.”

 There is no current evidence that suggests vaping — with or without nicotine — causes cancer.

 Is vaping bad for pregnant women or teens?